New treatments for baldness range from platelet rich plasma to micro tattoos that mimic the appearance of a short buzz cut

 Helendale also offers micro stimulation of the scalp to increase the energy of the cells.
 After about six months of twice-weekly treatments, most men come back every other week for maintenance.
 Arthur said that the treatments don’t re-grow hair, but may help promote the health of the existing hair and prevent further loss.

 Vito C. Quatela, board-certified facial plastic surgeon at the Quatela Center for Plastic Surgery and the Quatela Center for Hair Restoration in Rochester, explained the two transplantation methods his office offers.
 Follicular unit transplantation is often called the “strip method” because it involves the removal of a strip of hair-bearing skin from the back of the scalp.
+For gynecomastia treatment, people can click here and get the one from the best surgeons.

 The doctor separates the strip into micro-follicular unit grafts to be transplanted in the same direction of the patient’s natural hair growth so it looks natural.